laaksomavrick/devblog/content/blog/aws-lambda-nodejs-debug-apigw-cold-start-timeout/index.md

 These errors had to be reported anecdotally - our logging and alerting showed nothing going awry and our metrics were still evolving.
 So, with some downtime, I took it upon myself to discover what was going on and hopefully learn something in the process.

-## Starting with some data
+## Be data-driven

 I strongly believe the best way to improve something is to first measure it.
-To this point, I had suspected something was going on, but the timeouts were infrequent and hard to reproduce.
+To this point, I had suspected something strange was going on with our tool, but the timeouts were infrequent and hard to reproduce.
 I wanted data to prove that this problem was actually happening, to gauge its severity, and to orient myself with what may be causing it.

 Given the API Gateway was the service timing out, it made sense to first investigate what its metrics could tell us about the problem.

 API Gateway offers a [large set of metrics](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-metrics-and-dimensions.html) out of the box.